sschmerda/ddia_dataset_analysis/readme.md

 ## Link to Cleaned Data
 - [Temporary Link to data hosted via google drive](https://drive.google.com/drive/folders/1Vy4-56lOH-e4VJIVKl4-2f7HGUhR5AkM?usp=share_link)
 - [Link to Cleaned Datasets on Zenodo]() -> not available yet due to zenodo only allowing a single upload without further edits later on

+Each dataset folder contains:
+1. The cleaned and transformed dataset
+2. A file used to map new field names to the ones found in the raw data
+3. A file used to map new field values to the ones found in the raw data